hotwebmatter/AsciiShapes/README.md

 # AsciiShapes
 Ninth programming exercise for C# class.

+Not actually assigned by professor, just based on exercise in textbook.

 Menu based on HolaMundo exercise.

 Note that the algorithmic solution, like the algorithmic AsciiX,